yorkie-team/yorkie/CONTRIBUTING.md

 - Integration: These tests cover interactions of package components or interactions between Yorkie packages and some other non-Yorkie system resource (eg: MongoDB, ETCD).
-- Stress: These confirm that the performance of the implemented function.
+- Benchmark: These confirm that the performance of the implemented function.